 Snack Smart: Power Up Your Kids with Nutrient-Packed After-School Fuel

-Bright and colorful veggie sticks being dipped in a white bowl of chunky hummus.
+Bright and colorful veggie sticks being dipped in a white bowl of chunky hummus for after school snack.

 The Importance of Nutrient-Packed After-School Snacks